The 4 Best Cheese Factories in Switzerland: A Local's Guide

 Address for Appenzell: Appenzeller Cheese Factory, Dorf 711, 9063 Stein, Switzerland

-3. Emmental Cheese Factory: The Origin of Swiss Cheese
+3. Emmental Cheese Factory: The One with the Holes

 Address for Emmental: Emmental Cheese Factory, Schaukäsereistrasse 6, 3416 Affoltern im Emmental, Switzerland